sridish123/py-mupdf/README.md

 * Be sure to download the official MuPDF source release from [here](https://mupdf.com/downloads/archive).
 Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
 It contains their current **development source**, which is **not compatible** with this PyMuPDF version most of the time.

 * The repo's `fitz` folder contains a few files whose names start with an underscore `"_"`.
 These files contain configuration data and hotfixes.
 Each one must be copy-renamed to its correct target location of the MuPDF source that you have downloaded, **before you generate MuPDF**.
 Currently, these files are:
-  - fitz configuration file `_mupdf_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
+  - fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
 It contains configuration data like e.g. which fonts to support.

   - Now MuPDF can be generated.